 NCERT solutions class 5 EVS chapter 22 – On The Move Again is the small interesting story about the farmers, village, villagers and the farm.
 In these topic students learn about the Dhanu’s family who is a farmer in a small village and they have to leave their villages for months in search of work.

 This is a short summary of the class 5 EVS chapter 22.
-To learn more about the chapter refer to the solution given below.
+To learn more about the chapter refer to the NCERT Solutions which can be downloaded for free from the links given below.

 NCERT Solutions Class 5 EVS Chapter-22 On The Move Again:-Download PDF Here